 Photos: Ranbir Kapoor, Arjun Kapoor, Aditya Roy Kapur And Abhishek Bachchan Partying Together

 Bollywood heartthrobs Ranbir Kapoor, Arjun Kapoor, Aditya Roy Kapur and Abhishek Bachchan were seen partying together at an intimate dinner on Sunday night.
-The couple Bunty Walia and Vanessa Parmar hosted the dinner for the boy gang.
+Bunty Walia and Vanessa Parmar hosted the dinner for the boy gang.
 The boy gang is usually seen playing football together.

-Abhishek Bachchan was seen in a formal dressing, while Ranbir Kapoor, Arjun Kapoor and Aditya Roy Kapur was seen sporting a casual look in denims and caps.
+Abhishek Bachchan was seen in formal dressing, while Ranbir Kapoor, Arjun Kapoor and Aditya Roy Kapur were seen sporting a casual look in pieces of denim and caps.

 Ranbir took a selfie with Vanessa Parmar.